w3c/media-and-entertainment/app-development/charter.md

 * An analysis of common UI patterns that negatively impact performance on consumer products.
 * An analysis of approaches that can be used to avoid UI janks on consumer products.
 * An analysis of possible standardisation needs for defining an efficient web runtime for consumer products.
+* An analysis of requirements for web APIs that expose TV device specific functions.

 The task force may decide to group analyses in one or more report.